Skip to content

 Island of Eternal Spring

-Fuerteventura and the other islands of the Canaries are also called sometimes “Islands of the Eternal Spring” because the temperature around here stays constantly around 19 to 24 degrees.
-That’s precisely the reason why many Europeans like come here, especially in wintertime because the weather tends to stay pretty nice and enjoyable.
-Rain is very seldom and you can still go for a swim in November.
-Also the nature is just stunning.
+Fuerteventura and the other islands of the Canaries are also sometimes called “Islands of the Eternal Spring” because the temperature around here stays constant at around 19 to 24 degrees.
+That’s precisely why many Europeans like to come here, especially in wintertime, because the weather tends to stay pleasant and enjoyable.
+Rain is very seldom, and you can still go for a swim in November.
+Also, the nature is just stunning.

-The following pictures were shot on location in fall 2018.
+The following pictures were shot on location in the fall of 2018.

 test